-Darkling beetles or lesser mealworms (Alphitobius diaperinus) are common cosmopolitan insect pests of broiler houses where they often occur in large numbers in the bedding litter material that is used on the floors.
+Darkling beetles (Alphitobius diaperinus), also known as lesser mealworms, are common cosmopolitan insect pests of broiler houses where they often occur in large numbers in the bedding litter material that is used on the floors.
 In Australia, the floors of these houses most often consist of compacted earth and the litter bedding material is usually wood shavings.
 Because of the beetle’s natural association with animals, in particular birds, this tropical species is well suited to the conditions that occur in broiler houses.

 Typically, darkling beetles lay eggs in the bedding litter producing larvae (lesser mealworms) that live in the litter, predominately under feed pans.
 These larvae then burrow into the earth floor of the broiler house to pupate, and from these pupae the adult darkling beetle emerges.
 Earth floors of broiler houses are an important medium for pupation but darkling beetles still occur, albeit in smaller numbers, in broiler houses with higher density flooring materials such as concrete or bitumen.